TBMoonwalker/3cqsbot/README.md

 trailing | boolean | YES | (false) true | Trailing profit enabled
 trailing_deviation | number | YES | (0.2) | Deviation of trailing profit

+## Filter

+### BTC Pulse
+BTCPulse is a simple strategy which monitors BTC Price Action to start new deals or just put the bot to sleep ( no new deals but active deals keep running) based on:-
+If BTC is in upswing new deals are started
+If BTC is dumping no new deals are started

+BTCPulse hence is determined using the 2 factors :-
+% price change of BTC in the last 15 minutes or
+Fast and Slow moving EMAs crossses

+Please test this strategy on paper before putting real money on it.
+TBMoonWalker or IamtheOnewhoKnocks take no responsibility for losses occurred due to the script/strategy

 **Again, please use 3cqsbot only on paper trading.
 Usage with real funds is at your own risk**